nealmick/bb/README.md

 * No RLHF retraining or continuous training, as-well as retrain strengths.
 * Limited to single game history, live server is able to capture more momentum data.
 * Arbitrage is currently only available on live server.
-* New features are not generally available in this repo, and are only supported on the live server.
+* New features are not generally available in this repo, and are only supported on the live server initially.